La Grand-Combe

 La Grand-Combe ([la ɡʁɑ̃ kɔ̃b]; La Grand Comba) is a commune in the Gard department in southern France.

 Geography

 The town lies on the opposite bank of the river Gardon d'Alès from Les Salles-du-Gardon.
-It is 13 km upstream and north of Alès in the Cevennes gardoises.
+It is 13 km upstream and north of Alès in the Cévennes of Gard.

 Climate

 La Grand-Combe has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in La Grand-Combe is 13.7 C. The average annual rainfall is 1414.0 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 23.2 C, and lowest in January, at around 5.7 C. The highest temperature ever recorded in La Grand-Combe was 40.2 C on 28 June 2019; the coldest temperature ever recorded was -10.1 C on 5 February 2012.